 Loan against Stock & Inventory

 Inventory in any business is an asset.
-Inventory is an accounting term used for goods or products available for sale and raw materials.
-It may also be referred to all goods, items, products, produce, stock, and materials kept by business owners to make a profit by selling them.
+The accounting term “inventory” refers to goods or products available for sale and raw materials.
+It may also be referred to as all goods, items, products, produce, stock, and materials kept by business owners to make a profit by selling them.

 What is Inventory Financing?

-The inventory takes time to convert back to cash and hence a large part of working capital gets locked in the form of stocks.
+The inventory takes time to convert back to cash, and hence it locks a large part of working capital in the form of stocks.
 A loan against unsold stocks and inventory helps a dealer to maintain big stocks at the same time it maintains the required liquidity in the working capital.

-A Bank values the inventory and a loan is granted, based on the business inventory’s value.
+The bank values the inventory and grants a loan based on the value of the business inventory.
 The percentage set and the interest rate offered shall vary from bank to bank and depend on the volume of inventory.
-Inventory here serves as a type of collateral for the loan, helps a dealer to expand his business, purchase inventory from retailers, traders, manufacturers, or distributors making it a secured business loan.
+Inventory here serves as a type of collateral for the loan, helps a dealer to expand his business, and purchases inventory from retailers, traders, manufacturers, or distributors making it a secured business loan.

 Features of Inventory Financing

-- An asset-backed loan that can be availed by submitting inventory as collateral
+- You can avail an asset-backed loan by submitting inventory as collateral

 - The loan amount depends on the percentage of the value of inventory set by the lender

-- It is a type of Revolving Line of Credit and Secured Business Loan, as inventory is to be submitted as a collateral
+- A type of Revolving Line of Credit and Secured Business Loan requires inventory as collateral.

 - Percentage and Interest Rate offered shall vary from lender to lender